NCIP/gdc-docs/docs/Encyclopedia/MuTect2.md

 ## Overview ##

 MuTect2 is one of the four somatic variant-calling algorithms used by the GDC.
 MuTect2 uses a "panel of normals", which is an aggregation of curated normal samples, to effectively detect and eventually eliminate germline variants.
+MuTect2 compares paired tumor/normal alignments and generates a list of variants in [variant call format](LINK) (VCF).

 ### Tools ###